-Nicholas Latifi has opened up about the "hate, abuse and even death threats" he has received on social media in recent days, after the Williams driver brought out the Safety Car that changed the outcome of the Abu Dhabi Grand Prix and the title race.
+Nicholas Latifi has opened up about the "hate, abuse and even death threats" he has received on social media in recent days, after the Williams driver brought out the Safety Car that changed the direction of the Abu Dhabi Grand Prix and the title race.

 Mercedes' Lewis Hamilton was cruising to what would have been a comfortable victory at the Yas Marina Circuit when Latifi hit the barriers in the final sector and brought out the Safety Car.

 This gave Red Bull the opportunity to pit Max Verstappen for Soft tyres and restart the race right behind Hamilton, who was on old Hard tyres.
 Verstappen then passed Hamilton to win the race - and with it the title - on the final lap.

 In the wake of the incident, Latifi said it was "not my intention" to play a role in the title fight and has since revealed the volume of negative messages he has received across his social channels.